 Spacing and bleed

-Avid followers of our tech guide series will be pleased to hear that bleed also applies to stickers.
+Avid followers of our tech guide series will be pleased to hear that bleed also applies to stickers & custom cut shapes.
 If you’re not familiar with bleed, you can check out our article on the subject here!
 It’s a firm fan favourite.

 Without bleed, any minor inaccuracies will appear in the final print.
 This means parts of your artwork may be cropped, whilst areas of unwanted colour could accidentally be included.